hyperledger/aries-rfcs/features/0641-linking-binary-objects-to-credentials/README.md

 The hashlink also allows for opional metadata, such as; a list of URLs where the attachment is hosted and a MIME-type.
 These metadata values are encoded in the CBOR data format using the specified algortihm from section 3.1.2 in the [IETF: Cryptographic Hyperlinks](https://tools.ietf.org/html/draft-sporny-hashlink-06).

-When a holder receives a credential with hosted attachments, the holder MUST rehost these attachments.
-This is done in order to prevent the phone-home problem.
+When a holder receives a credential with hosted attachments, the holder MAY rehost these attachments.
+A holder would do this in order to prevent the phone-home problem.
+If a holder does not care about this issue, this is use case specific, this can be left out but should be considered.

 ### Inlined Attachments as a Credential Attribute